top of page

 University of Maryland Extension

-During various studies, researchers noticed that SL-fed animals also had cleaner hindquarters and required fewer treatments for coccidiosis [2].
-This has led to more recent investigations into the effects of sericea lespedeza on Eimeria spp. (coccidia) infections in lambs and kids.
+During various studies, researchers noticed that SL-fed animals also had cleaner hindquarters and required fewer treatments for coccidiosis.
+This led to investigations into the effects of sericea lespedeza on Eimeria spp. (coccidia) infections in lambs and kids.

-The results of three experiments were published last year in Veterinary Parasitology.
+The results of several experiments have been published in the journal of Veterinary Parasitology.
 In the first experiment, weaned lambs were fed either alfalfa (control) or SL pellets, with or without amprolium (Corid®) added to their drinking water.
 In the second experiment, lambs were fed a control or SL creep supplement before and after weaning.
 In the third experiment, weaned lambs were fed a control or SL supplement and inoculated with 50,000 sporulated oocysts.

-Researchers recommend that SL be fed 1-2 weeks before weaning and 3-4 weeks after weaning.
+Researchers recommend that SL be fed 1 to 2 weeks before weaning and 3 to 4 weeks after weaning.
 Recommendations for longer term feeding are contingent upon the mineral status of the flock/herd, as SL may affect trace mineral status and growth rates of lambs/kids.

 About sericea lespedeza